wavebeem/wavebeem.com/_posts/2000-01-01-mechanical-keyboards-201.md

 - [Frosted acrylic 60% case](https://www.1upkeyboards.com/shop/bases-and-cases/acrylic-60-base-frosted)
 - [GMK screw-in stabilizers](https://www.1upkeyboards.com/shop/parts-and-tools/parts/gmk-screw-in-stabilizers)

 This is a great setup for getting started.
 It's $108, ships from the US, and the only things left to buy are switches and keycaps.
-It's also incredibly easy to maintain since you can just pull the switches or stabilizers right out to work on them, if you decide to wait on lubing them until later.
+Because there's no plate or solder, you can remove the switches and stabilizers at any time.
+This is great if you don't want to lube your switches and stabilizers before your build, but you feel like doing it later.

 --------------------------------------------------------------------------------